| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Profile reduction can be very effective in reducing the time and memory

 required to factor a matrix.
-The function gpskca provides one
+The function gpskca

 approach for doing this.

-See also gpskca.
+See also gpskca

-bdiag function mimics the diag function, but in a
+function mimics the diag

 "block" sense.
 The matrix x is taken to be comprised of